-With seasonal allergies in full swing thanks to the change of season, it can be hard to distinguish the difference between allergies and COVID-19.
+With seasonal allergies in full swing thanks to the change of season (the only downside of spring!), it can be hard to distinguish the difference between allergies and COVID-19.

 “Common symptoms encountered by COVID-19 patients are fever, sore throat, wet cough, tiredness, fatigue, and problems in breathing in severe cases,” Dr. Mohsin told TheLatch—.